JanHerca/urantiapedia/input/markdown/en/Innerface/Vol10/Innerface_vol10_2.md

 This is certainly true for far distant stars.
 But Andromeda is a nearby galaxy and the estimate of its distance from us required only a high quality telescope, a few simple tools, a smattering of high school mathematics, but no imprecisely-known constants.

-Hubble's 1929 estimate had utilized a method discovered by Henrietta Leavitt in 1912 and commended by the authors of the Urantia Papers in these terms, "In one group of variable stars the period of light fluctuation is directly dependent on luminosity, and knowledge of this fact enables astronomers to utilize such suns as universe lighthouses or accurate measuring points for the further exploration of distant star clusters.
-By this technique it is possible to measure stellar distances most precisely up to more than one million light-years."
+Hubble's 1929 estimate had utilized a method discovered by Henrietta Leavitt in 1912 and commended by the authors of the Urantia Papers in these terms, “In one group of variable stars the period of light fluctuation is directly dependent on luminosity, and knowledge of this fact enables astronomers to utilize such suns as universe lighthouses or accurate measuring points for the further exploration of distant star clusters.
+By this technique it is possible to measure stellar distances most precisely up to more than one million light-years.”
 (459)

 By observing the behavior of these variable stars (called Cepheid variables) in our Milky Way galaxy, and calibrating their brightness against distance from us, Leavitt could then estimate the distance to any Cepheid variable simply by measuring its brightness.
 And her calibration of the brightness/distance relationship, because it was made using nearby stars, could be done by methods known to surveyors, with some even being known to the Egyptians 5000 years ago.